Happy Sunday! Introducing: Cowboy’s Meal. A hodge podge meal made up of the most satisfying ingredients with a delicious Tex-Mex vibe.

 Stir together garlic powder, onion powder, oregano, cayenne pepper, paprika, cumin, and chili powder.
 Set aside.
-Make sure to keep 1 tsp garlic powder and kosher salt set aside for potatoes.
+Make sure to keep 1 tsp garlic powder and kosher salt set aside for cooking the potatoes.

-Add can of corn and pinto beans to potatoes.
-Gently stir the mixture together and cook for a few minutes.
+Add corn and pinto beans to potatoes.
+Gently stir the mixture together and cook for a few minutes until heated through.

 Add seasoned ground beef back into the skillet and gently stir into the mixture.
 Serve hot in a bowl or on tortillas with extra toppings of choice!
 Enjoy!

 WW Green Plan: 9 Points | WW Blue Plan: 7 Points | WW Purple Plan: 4 Points | 280 calories 10g fat, 2g saturated fat, 30g carbohydrates, 5g fiber, 2.5g sugar, 16g protein